bohwaz/betacreator/README.md

 This section explains the steps needed to have a functioning `demo.html` file.

-Download a release of Google Closure Library and unzip it.
+[Download a release](https://github.com/google/closure-library/releases) of Google Closure Library and unzip it.
+For example, [the master branch](https://github.com/google/closure-library/archive/master.zip) or [the version from 2020-02-04](https://github.com/google/closure-library/archive/v20200204.zip) (when this was written).
 Create the directory `js/closure/` and place the unzipped contents in it so that you end up with the directory `js/closure/closure/goog/`, among others.

-Github page for Google Closure Library: [https://github.com/google/closure-library](https://github.com/google/closure-library)

-Zip file of the master branch: [https://github.com/google/closure-library/archive/master.zip](https://github.com/google/closure-library/archive/master.zip)

 Use DepsWriter to gather all the dependencies into one file.
 From the command line in the `js/closure/closure/bin/build/` directory, execute:
 ```